 Step 7.)
 Pour into your favorite mug and watch the steam rise with the sun.

-This is our preferred method of brewing coffee when camping.
+This is our preferred method to make coffee when camping.
 We use the GSI Outdoor Javapress for our everyday coffee.
 So when camping, we just bring it with us and brew as normal.

 Because it is plastic, it’s a lightweight and durable way to have great coffee outdoors.

 French press suitable for camping

 How to Make Coffe While Camping: French Press

 Step 1.
 Bring water to boil

 This can be on a campfire or using any camp stove or backpacking stove.
 We use the MSR Pocket Rocket.
 It’s designed for backpacking, so we can take it with us on the trail but versatile enough for camping.

 Step 2: Pull the water off of the flame for about 30 seconds to a minute